bottlepy/bottle/docs/async.rst

     Some browsers buffer a certain amount of data before they start rendering a page.
 You might need to yield more than a few bytes to see an effect in these browsers.
 Additionally, many browsers have a limit of one concurrent connection per URL.
-If that is the case, you can use a second browser or a benchmark tool (e.g. `ab` or `httperf`) to measure performance.
+If this is the case, you can use a second browser or a benchmark tool (e.g. `ab` or `httperf`) to measure performance.

 Event Callbacks